Moltenshoe/ffplay_wrapper/README.md

 ## Inspired By

-This was built to support a [Minecraft sound extension](https://github.com/Moltenshoe/minecraft_sounds_vscode) for VSCode 🧱✨
+This was built to support a [Minecraft sound extension](https://github.com/Moltenshoe/minecraft_sounds_vscode) for VSCode

+## Author

+Kottapalli Trishanth – B.Tech Student at IIIT Naya Raipur